 Youth Program Application

-Attention Greater Wilmington area youth ages 11-18 – Enroll now for our 2017-2018 youth programs.
+Attention Greater Wilmington area youth ages 11-18 – Enroll now for our 2018-2019 youth programs.
 Career exploration workshops, fun cultural outings, community service opportunities, networking/mentoring events and a college tour are just a few of the exciting and developmental activities for participants.
 Download the application and email it back to firstname.lastname@example.org to begin the registration process.
+All participants must have a parent or guardian complete an affirmation form.

 Save the Date for one of our upcoming Youth Program events!